Art

 Recommended Prior Learning

 An interest in the Outdoors.
-An interest in a career in adventure tourism/ guiding/ instructing.
+An interest in a career in adventure tourism/ guiding/ instructing, conservation, event planning, risk management.

 Outdoor Education offers highly useful skills in real contexts.
 Skills which are both practical and also easily transferable into any workplace.